DonMehran/DonMehran/README.md

 - 👋 Hi, I’m @DonMehran
-- 👀 I’m interested in Python and Data science
+- 👀 I’m interested in Python and Web Application
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m a Django Developer
-- 💞️ I’m looking to collaborate on Python realate projects
+- 💞️ I’m looking to collaborate on Python related projects
 - 📫 How to reach me?
 SendMeAnEmail = "mehran1991@gmail"

 <!---